SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

             is a good explanation of when/why you should use it.
         * `echo`: If set to `True` the command will be printed to the terminal before it is run.

-6. (Optional, only relevant if you use conda) Create a command that simplifies the process of bootstrapping a `conda` environment and installs the relevant dependencies of your project.
+6. Create a command that simplifies the process of bootstrapping a `conda` environment and installs the relevant dependencies of your project.

     ??? success "Solution"